Anthony9811/AutomationExercise_SeleniumTests/README.md

 4. **Verification**: On the checkout page, extract the text of both the displayed delivery and billing addresses.
 5. **Data Integrity Check**: Assert that these displayed addresses match the data stored in the initial UserInformation data object.
 6. **Cleanup**: Delete the newly created account.

+### ✅ Test Case 24: Download Invoice After Purchase Order (Full E2E + Download)
+- **Goal**: Validate the final step of the customer journey: the ability to receive and download a legal document (the invoice) after a successful purchase.
+The test covers registration, placing an order, verifying the success message, clicking the "Download Invoice" button, and verifying the file is successfully saved to the disk.
+- **Concepts**: Complex E2E flow, handling file downloads in Selenium, checking file system integrity, and robust teardown (account deletion).

+**Flow**:

+1. **Registration & Login**: Register a new user account during the checkout process (similar to Test Case 14).
+2. **Order Placement**: Add product(s) to the cart, proceed through checkout, review details, and submit payment information.
+3. **Invoice Download**: After confirming the success message, click the 'Download Invoice' button.
+4. **Verification**: Assert that the success message is displayed, and then verify that the invoice file was successfully downloaded to the local file system.
+5. **Cleanup**: Delete the newly created account.